Window glazing or treatments

 • meeting mandatory energy efficiency requirements for new houses

-• increased strength (meaning windows will last longer and be more protected against breakage, increased fire resistance, and reduced noise from outside).
+• providing increased strength — your windows will last longer and offer better protection against breakage, fire and outside noise.

-To help you make the right choice when purchasing windows, check the Window Energy Rating Scheme (WERS).
+To help you make the right choice when purchasing windows, check the Window Energy Rating Scheme.

 Skylights and roof glazing

-Installing skylights or roof glazing can cause extreme heat gains or losses in the ACT's climate.
+Installing skylights or roof glazing can cause extreme heat gains or losses in Canberra’s climate.

-If you want more natural light, install a ‘daylighting device’.
-This will collect and concentrate sunlight through a lens on the roof and transmit it through a reflective tube to dispersion lens inside the room.
+If you want more natural light, consider installing a ‘daylighting device’.
+This will collect and concentrate sunlight through a lens on your roof.
+The light will transmit through a reflective tube to a dispersion lens inside your room.

 Was this page helpful?